 Nuts and Bolts

-Middle States' definition of information literacy is based upon national standards developed by the Association of College and Resarch Libraries:
+- Middle States' definition of information literacy is based upon the standards developed by the Association of College and Research Libraries in 2000:

 - The information literate student determines the nature and extent of the information needed.

 - The information literate student accesses needed information effectively and efficiently.